ahbarnett/poisson-square-spectral/README.md

 ### Comparison with Chebyshev solver of Fortunato-Townsend

 **Convergence rate.**
+We start with the question:
 How much better is the algebraic rate of the Chebyshev grid method of Fortunato-Townsend than the $1/n^2$ we observe for the FFT solver in the case of the $f\equiv 1$ RHS?
-A conjecture by Barnett was that it was $1/n^4$, twice the algebraic rate.
+A conjecture by Barnett was that it should be $1/n^4$, twice the algebraic rate.

- .. note:

    The argument for the conjecture goes as follows.
 A Chebyshev series on $x\in[0,1]$ is a Fourier series in $\theta$ where $\pi (x-1/2) = \cos \theta$.
 At the left endpoint